AditiShastri/suladi-sapta-tala/README.md

 This is specifically for the students of Carnatic music, who need to prepare for the exam with the ability to recall any combination of *taala and *jaati
 I thought, i will use a simple script to act like an examiner, who will RANDOMLY ask for a combination which I will recite.

-I will Carnatic Music Theory and
+I will link to Carnatic Music Theory etc ASAP.

 # how to use this?
 This is a very short python script.. just run it anyway we need.